thoddnn/ComfyUI-MLX/README.md

 # ComfyUI MLX Nodes

-Faster image generation for ComfyUI users on Mac with Apple silicon
+Faster workflows for ComfyUI users on Mac with Apple silicon

 ## Installation